 Because our daughter is on the meal plan at school, I figured that the pasta maker and ingredients would most likely gather dust in her closet.
 So when she called to tell us about her week, I was absolutely ecstatic to hear that not only had she made the pasta, but she’d made it so many times that she needed to go shopping for more.
 Sometimes, she explained, she simply didn’t feel like leaving the dorm room to get food.

 She’ll be coming home for her first weekend visit soon, and I plan to show her the next step up in the scintillating world of microwave pasta-cooking: Creamy Microwave Macaroni & Cheese.
-Whereas all of the ingredients for the original microwave pasta were shelf-stable, this one, since it uses fresh cheese and milk rather than powder, does require a mini-fridge.
+All of the ingredients for the original microwave pasta were shelf-stable.
+But this one, since it uses fresh cheese and milk rather than powder, does require a mini-fridge.

 About the creaminess of Creamy Microwave Macaroni & Cheese…and cheese sauces in general